qml.equal¶

 qml.equal

-function is based on a comparison of the type and attributes of the measurement or operator, not a mathematical representation.
-While comparisons between some classes, such asTensor
+function is based on a comparison of the types and attributes of the measurements or operators, not their mathematical representations.
+While mathematical comparisons between some classes, such asTensor

 andHamiltonian